oss-review-toolkit/ort/README.md

 # Introduction

-The goal of the OSS Review Toolkit (ORT) is to verify Free and Open Source Software licence compliance by checking project source code and dependencies.
+The goal of the OSS Review Toolkit (ORT) is to verify Free and Open Source Software license compliance by checking project source code and dependencies.

 At a high level, it works by analyzing the source code for dependencies, downloading the